jlbh/sudoku/README.md

 # sudoku
-A sudoku solver I'm working on.
+A sudoku solver using entropy to limit the tree search.